-17 Tallack C, Charlesworth A, Kelly E, McConkey R, Rocks S. (2020).
+&lt;sup>17 Tallack C, Charlesworth A, Kelly E, McConkey R, Rocks S. (2020).
 The Bigger Picture.
 The Real Centre.

-18 Richards, M. (2020).
+&lt;sup>18 Richards, M. (2020).
 Diagnostics: recovery and renewal-report of the independent review of diagnostic services for NHS England.
 NHS England.

-19 We will define demand for diagnostic services in a given period as:
+&lt;sup>19 We will define demand for diagnostic services in a given period as:

-Total number of diagnostic procedures completed in the period (emergency and elective) + Total number of elective patients waiting for diagnostic procedures at the end of the period are typically used in elective care.
+are typically used in elective care.
 In general, though, the suspension of elective care, and other necessary measures taken during the pandemic, widened demand-supply gaps that were already considerable.